 State-mandated assessments are required of students at certain grade levels and in specified subjects.
-Except under limited circumstances, students must perform successfully on some state-mandated assessments to be promoted and students must pass the STAAR EOC assessments to graduate.
-Students have multiple opportunities to take the tests, if necessary, for promotion or graduation.
+Except under limited circumstances, students must pass the STAAR EOC assessments to graduate.
+Students have multiple opportunities to take the tests, if necessary, for graduation.